teleporthq/teleport-code-generators/README.md

 This is a **WIP prototype** containing all our project and component generators, as well as the **UIDL** schemas and validators.
 While we have some working examples, it should not be considered production ready by any means!
 Do not hesitate to give us feedback and contribute back!

-<h2 id="what">⚛️ What is this?</h2>
+<h2 id="what">🤔 What is this?</h2>

-The **code generators** are a part of the **teleportHQ** ecosystem, which we are actively building, in an effort to streamline website and design generation.
+The **code generators** are a part of the **teleportHQ** ecosystem, which we are actively building, in an effort to streamline web and mobile applications creation.
 You can read more about our inception in [this article](https://teleporthq.io/blog/we-believe-in-AI-powered-code-generation/).

-The code generators are used by our online visual editor (coming soon), a tool which lets you build websites via a familiar design tool interface.
-The glue between our different tools and systems and the code generators is the [UIDL Standard](link coming soon).
-The **UIDL** allows us to define **user interfaces** in an **abstract** way, independent of any framework or even the web platform itself, which then allows us to convert that abstraction into different flavors of coding (ex: React, Vue, etc.)
+The code generators are used by our online **visual editor** (coming soon), a platform which lets you build applications via a familiar design tool interface.
+The glue between our platform and the code generators is the [**UIDL Standard**](link coming soon).
+The UIDL allows us to define **user interfaces** in an **abstract** way, independent of any framework or even the web platform itself, which then allows us to convert that abstraction into different flavors of coding (ex: React, Vue, etc.)

 Our philosophy behind the code generators is:
 * User interfaces are decomposed into **components**, hence our focus on component generation